chenyujie1104/ExponentialGM/README.md

 ## Description
 Pairwise exponential family graphical models constitute a flexible class of models that allows modeling dependence in multivariate data through simple univariate exponential families.
-Moreover, when some variables are not observed, the resulting marginal distribution deviates from exponential family allowing further flexibility; these latent exponential family models are more popularly known as Boltzmann machines, which are fundamental building blocks of generative AI.
+Moreover, when some variables are not observed, the resulting marginal distribution deviates from the exponential family, allowing further flexibility; these latent exponential family models are more popularly known as Boltzmann machines, which are fundamental building blocks of generative AI.
 However, a key roadblock in likelihood-based inference for these models is the intractable normalizing constant.
-We develop a Monte Carlo estimate of the normalizing constant, which enables us to peform full-likelihood and Bayes analysis on these models.
+We develop a Monte Carlo estimate of the normalizing constant, which enables us to perform full-likelihood and Bayes analysis on these models.

 ## Examples